SethMarina77/HonestGG/README.md

 TO DO LIST:

-Establish method to get a players recent 10 games match result
+Establish method to get a players recent 10 games match result (DONE)

 determine if they win count > loss count.